Gebze Metro

 The Gebze Metro (Gebze Metrosu) is an under-construction rapid transit system in Gebze and Darıca, Turkey.
 The system consists of a single 15.4 km long line running north from Darıca to Gebze.
-The line will interchange with TCDD Taşımacılık high-speed and intercity trains along with Marmaray commuter trains to Istanbul at Gebze railway station.
 The metro system will be the first network to exist outside of a provincial capital in Turkey, as Gebze and Darıca are located within the Kocaeli Province.

+Construction began in late 2018, but the inauguration date has been delayed constantly.
+As of February 2025, the line is expected to open in late 2026.

+Network

 Most of the metro line will be underground, except for a 900 m section which will be at-grade.
+The line will interchange with TCDD Taşımacılık high-speed and intercity trains along with Marmaray commuter trains to Istanbul at Gebze railway station.
+A maintenance facility and a control center will be constructed at Pelitli, in north Gebze.

+The first of a total of 28 driverless trains was delivered late 2023.
 Journey time is expected to be 19 minutes and the projected daily ridership is expected to 4,800.

-A maintenance facility and a control center will be constructed at Pelitli, in north Gebze.
-Construction began in late 2018, and is expected to open in 2023.
+Incidents

+On 29 October 2025, during the construction of the metro line, an apartment building collapsed above the Akse Sapağı metro station.
+Four people died in the incident, and it is suspected that the lack of safety measures in the construction caused the collapse.
+An investigation is ongoing.